bor0/budge/tp/README.md

 # The Budge theorem prover

-Budge-tp is a computer program that allows expressing formal systems and deriving theorems.
+Budge-TP is a computer program that allows expressing formal systems and deriving theorems.

 ## Syntax